D3strukt0r/votifier-client-php/README.md

 $vote = new Vote($voteType, $serverType);
 ```

-(For server which use the NuVotifier plugin with v2 protocol)
+(For the servers which use the NuVotifier plugin with v2 protocol)
 ```php
 <?php